tier4/AWML/docs/tutorial/tutorial_install.md

 ## 3. Download T4dataset

-- Get data access right for T4dataset in [WebAuto](https://docs.web.auto/en/user-manuals/).
+- Request access to the T4dataset in [WebAuto](https://docs.web.auto/en/user-manuals/).
 - Download T4dataset by using [download scripts](/pipelines/webauto/download_t4dataset/).

 If you do not have the access to Web.Auto and still want to use the dataset, please contact Web.Auto team from [the Web.Auto contact form](https://web.auto/contact/).